jto/jto.github.io.sources/_posts/2016-11-11-typelevel-fix.md

 ## Disclaimer

-This post assumes some familiarity with type level programming in Scala, specifically I use a bit of Shapeless.
-A basic understanding of the fixpoint type `Fix`.
-If you want to learn about those, the following resources have been helpful to me:
+This post assumes some familiarity with type level programming in Scala, specifically I use a bit of Shapeless, and understanding of the fixpoint type `Fix`.
+If you want to learn about it, the following resources have been helpful to me:

 - [Pure Functional Database Programming with Fixpoint Types](https://www.youtube.com/watch?v=7xSfLPD6tiQ) by [Rob Norris](https://github.com/tpolecat) at [Scala World 2016](https://scala.world/)
 - [The Y Combinator (Slight Return)](http://mvanier.livejournal.com/2897.html) by [mvanier](http://mvanier.livejournal.com/).